Skip to sub navigation Skip to main content

 The Lawn

-The Lawn, also known as Sutton Lawn, is in Sutton in Ashfield and is on the site of the former Sutton Hall.
+The Lawn, also known as Sutton Lawn, is on the site of the former Sutton Hall.

-The park is mainly comprised of grassed areas with areas of woodland and avenues of trees.
+The park, located in Sutton in Ashfield, is mainly comprised of grassed areas with areas of woodland and avenues of trees.
 The lake is located in the south east of the park, and is well used by anglers and walkers.

 Rumbles Café is located to the west of the site and is located close to the play areas, a skate park, ball court and outdoor gym.
 The site also has bowling and tennis clubs.